jostylr/role-dnd-hybrid/src/data.md

 the counterer gets a chance to add in magic-as-surge as well.
 Each side can feel how much extra is being done and decides on that.
 After back-and-forth is done and all is decided, then roll the surge rolls.

+All cantrips for a domain are known as soon as one level of the specific domain is taken.
+This is how one starts to learn more advanced spells.
+Each cantrip costs nothing to cast, but does requires at least one magic point available.

+Each individual that is possibly under the effect of a spell does get an oppositional roll based on the relevant defense domain (same domain as spell).
+The difference in favor of the caster is what is used for damage; if it favors the defender, they take no damage.

+There may be other skills that could be used, such as dodge.
+Only one can be used and that choice should be made before a roll is done.
+In other words, resisting a spell takes the time and effort that prevents, say, a dodge.

+A lot of checks in spells may be directly replaced by this magical opposition.
+For example, instead of a constitution check for petrification, this is an Earth domain affect (whether from spell or not cause it is definitely magical) and that is used to resist it.

 ## DnD Levels